-For Protocol violations that require fully convened IRB review, the assigned IRB reviewer would document the determinations and outcomes will be reported on the IRB minutes.
+For protocol deviations/violations that require fully convened IRB review, the assigned IRB reviewer will document the determinations and outcomes.
+The determinations and outcomes will be reported on the IRB minutes.
 The potential determinations are as follows:

 - No further action is required. - Request additional information. - The deviation or violation appears to be serious or continuing non-compliance may be involved. - The report represents an unanticipated problem involving risks to participants or others - Suspend IRB approval of the research - Other (e.g., modify the protocol, observe informed consent process, alter continuing review timeline, require additional training of investigators).
 The reviewer must specify the action and document the determination.